-- Touch the OK sensor.

-- Scroll through the list until "Change programme" is highlighted.

-- Touch the OK sensor.
+- Select "Edit programmes".

+- Select "Change programme".

-- Scroll through the list until the programme you want is highlighted.
+- Select the programme you want.

-- Touch the OK sensor.

-- Scroll through the list until "Change name" is highlighted.

-- Touch the OK sensor.
+- Select "Change name".

-- Enter a new name (see "To create a User programme"). - After entering a new name, use the arrow sensors to highlight the tick √. - Touch the OK sensor.
+- Enter a new name (see "To create a User programme").

+- After entering the new name, select "Save".

 A message will appear in the display confirming that the name has been saved.